elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 ## First things first

-Let's start by defining tests, describing the behaviour we intend to implement.
+Let's start by defining tests, describing the API we intend to implement.

 Testing a GenServer is not much different from testing an agent.
 We will spawn the server on a setup callback and use it throughout our tests.
 Create a file at `test/kv/registry_test.exs` with the following: